Fritz Angerstein: Murders

 The villa where the murders took place.

 On the night of November 30 to December 1, 1924, Angerstein had damaged a telephone wire and some water pipes.
 Between 12 and 1 a.m., Angerstein awoke as his wife suffered from severe heart pain.
 He wanted to call a doctor, but his wife held him back, instead fetching his mother-in-law.
 After she returned to her bed, Angerstein sat beside his wife, who was lying in bed, where she read him a letter.
 Angerstein then changed the pillow case, stained by his wife's vomiting.
 He overheard his wife and mother-in-law talking about another letter written by his brother-in-law, stating that he had syphilis, and that the disease could spread to other family members, agitating him.
 He then talked with his wife about the letter, and remembered his wife once telling him that she wanted to die the same hour he died.
-Angerstein then decided to kill his wife and himself, and when his wife fainted Angerstein fetched his revolver from another room.
-When he returned to the room his wife was awake, where she grabbed his hand and took his revolver from him, saying "His own wife, Lord forgive him!", before fainting again.
+Angerstein then decided to kill his wife and himself, and when his wife fainted, Angerstein fetched his revolver from another room.
+When he returned to the room, his wife was awake, and she grabbed his hand and took his revolver from him, saying "His own wife, Lord forgive him!" before fainting again.
 Angerstein then fetched his hunting dagger and fatally stabbed his wife 18 times with it.
 He then ran downstairs to his study and attempted to shoot himself, but both revolvers failed to fire.
 He then ran down to the cellar, looking for something with which to kill himself.
-Finding a hand-axe, he intended to cut off his own hand, but hearing his mother-in-law scream he ran back upstairs and killed her because, as he later claimed, he was angry about her having treated his sick wife badly.
+Finding a hand-axe, he intended to cut off his own hand, but hearing his mother-in-law scream, he ran back upstairs and killed her because, as he later claimed, he was angry about her having treated his sick wife badly.

 Angerstein realized that their maidservant, Minna Stoll, was standing in front of him.
 She ran away and up the stairs to the attic, but just before she reached the door to the attic, Angerstein caught up with her, grabbed her from behind and hit her over the head with the hand-axe, whereupon she collapsed.
 Angerstein later stated that he killed her because she burned meals, was unclean, and because he and his wife were generally displeased with her.
 Her body was later found burnt on the first floor.
 Angerstein then returned to his bedroom and again hacked at the bodies of his mother-in-law and wife, fearing they might get up again.
 His mother-in-law was still moaning, but Angerstein returned to the kitchen, washed the axe and his hands, sat down and slept for a few hours.
 When his 18-year-old sister-in-law Ella Barth returned during the night from a train journey, she went upstairs and into the bathroom.
 Angerstein followed her and killed her with the axe, then covered her up because he could not stand to look at her corpse.